Upper bounds for critical coupling constants for binding some quantum many-body systems: Introduction

-Two types of systems are considered: a first one containing identical particles, treated in Sec.~\ref{sec:n}, and a second one containing identical particles plus a different one, treated in Sec.~\ref{sec:npo}.
-Approximations for the corresponding critical coupling constants are computed with the envelope theory (ET) \cite{hall80,hall83,hall04,silv10,sema13a,sema23}.
+Two types of many-body systems are considered: a first one containing identical particles, treated in Sec.~\ref{sec:n}, and a second one containing identical particles plus a different one, treated in Sec.~\ref{sec:npo}.
+Upper bounds for the corresponding critical coupling constants are computed with the envelope theory (ET) \cite{hall80,hall83,hall04,silv10,sema13a,sema23}.
 The ET is a technique to compute approximate solutions of many-body systems with arbitrary kinematics in $D$ dimensions.
-The basic idea is to replace the Hamiltonian $H$ considered by a many-body harmonic oscillator Hamiltonian $\tilde H$ which is solvable \cite{cint21}. $\tilde H$ depends on parameters which are optimized in such way that one of its particular eigenvalue is as close as possible to the corresponding eigenvalue of $H$.
+The basic idea is to replace the Hamiltonian $H$ considered by a many-body harmonic oscillator Hamiltonian $\tilde H$ which is solvable \cite{cint21}. $\tilde H$ depends on parameters which are optimized in such way that one of its particular eigenvalues is as close as possible to the corresponding eigenvalue of $H$.
 The main interest of this method is that the computational cost is independent from the number of particles.
-This is used in this work to obtain very general results about critical coupling constants.
+Moreover, the approximate eigenvalues can be analytical upper or lower bounds in some favourable situations.
+This is used in this work to obtain upper bounds of critical coupling constants for the many-body systems mentioned above.
 The case of all particles identical has already been studied elsewhere \cite{silv10,sema13a}, but it is developed here for completeness and also because new results are presented.
+Especially, checks for the variational character of the critical coupling constants are performed for two systems: $N=2$ with $D=3$ and $3\le N \le 100$ with $D=1$.
 A brief summary is given in Sec.~\ref{sec:sum}.